-When it is determined by the director of procurement that cooperative purchasing efforts may result in a fiscal advantage to the college, the director is authorized to enter into a cooperative purchasing plan with other state and local entities for the purpose of developing specifications, terms, and conditions.
-The director of procurement may bid the cooperative agreement for participating agencies and make available necessary resources to form a contract if an award results from the process.
+When it is determined by the director of procurement of Howard Community College that cooperative purchasing efforts may result in a fiscal advantage to the college, the director is authorized to enter into a cooperative purchasing plan with other state and local entities for the purpose of developing specifications, terms, and conditions.
+The director of procurement may formally solicit the cooperative purchase for participating entities and make available necessary resources to form a contract if an award results from the process.

-Additionally, the college may utilize contracts generated by a unit of the federal government, a state government, local government, or political subdivision, or a private purchasing cooperative organization established for the benefit of public entities.
-These contracts must have been awarded as a result of a competitive process, allow for the use by other units of government, and have terms and conditions acceptable to the college.
+Additionally, the college may utilize contracts generated by a unit of the federal government, a state government, local government, political subdivision, or a private purchasing cooperative organization established for the benefit of public entities.
+The contract must have been awarded as a result of a competitive process, allow for use by other units of government, and have terms and conditions acceptable to the college.

-The procurement office shall submit a quarterly report to the board for the current fiscal year that summarizes all such purchases that are not small procurements.
+The procurement office will submit a quarterly report to the board for the current fiscal year that summarizes all such purchases that are not small procurements.